Vodiboi/Fractal-Visualizer/README.md

 ```
 and boom

-Note: A popup may appear asking whether to allow flet to access files within the folder of the computer the code is running in (or a subfolder of that folder).
+Note: A popup may appear asking whether to allow flet to access files within a folder of the computer the code is running in.
 Allow it to, otherwise the images cannot be displayed.
+Flet is not trying to access your personal files, don't worry, it justs needs to access some files for the code.

 ## How to use the tool